keboola/connection-docs/writers/database/snowflake/index.md

 {: .image-popup}
 ![Screenshot - Provisioned Credentials](/writers/database/snowflake/provisioned-credentials.png)

-You can share the credentials with whatever service needs to access your data --- for example with [Tableau Online](https://www.tableau.com/products/cloud-bi).
+You can share the credentials with whatever service needs to access your data.
 Note that the database is provided solely for the purpose of **sharing your existing data** with outside world.
-This means that it must not be receiving any data (outside those provided by the writer itself of course).
+This means that it must not be receiving any data (outside those provided by the writer itself, of course).
 This is a contractual limitation.
-Also note that the number of provisioned snowflake databases is part of [Project limits](/management/project/limits/).
+Also note that the number of provisioned Snowflake databases is part of [Project limits](/management/project/limits/).

 ## Table configuration
 Regardless of the credentials used, the next step is to configure the tables to write.
 Click the **Add new table** button: